p-morris/p-morris.github.io/_pages/cv.md

 * Full test coverage.
 * Learned `Ruby/Rails` and worked on the entire stack; implementing restful API features, and the app notifications strategy on the company's `Rails` back end.
 * Implemented an iPad app used to clock nurses in at a shift, using an `MVVM` architecture.
+* Set up CI using Bitrise, and established git and release procedures.
 * Worked closely with the Head of UX to iterate on prototypes to make the most of user research.
 * Interaction design for the Florence nurse app.